-Lettuce wraps are a family favorite, adults turn into little kids when they arrive on the table.
-I love them, but we usually are stuck with an Asian influenced recipe that is mostly boring.
+Lettuce wraps are a family favourite, adults turn into little kids when they arrive at the table.
+I love them, but we usually are stuck with an Asian-influenced recipe that is mostly boring.
 Here is one that is wonderful on its own and divine with this amazing peanut satay sauce.
-Yes I sometimes make dishes just so I can have it with this satay sauce, it is really that good.
+Yes, I sometimes make dishes just so I can have it with this satay sauce, it is really that good.
 This super simple recipe is a Middle Eastern version of the dish.
-I substituted ground chicken, instead of ground turkey, but the chilies and lime zest take this recipe over the edge.
+I substituted ground chicken, instead of ground turkey, but the chillies and lime zest take this recipe over the edge.
 I could eat a dozen of these!
 They are perfect for this very warm weather.

 For more wonderful recipes from this cookbook, click here.